Spraynard/user_awards/README.md

 * Mass Assign Award on the post edit page
 * Mass Give Award on the post edit page
-* Singular give award on the post edit page.
-Possibly just make a checkbox in the "Assign Award" meta box
+* Singular Give on Post Edit page.Possibly just make a checkbox in the "Assign Award" meta box
+* Singular give on the User Awards list page
+* User Awards tab sould be above `New Award` (If this is possible...)

 ## Installation